BioBoost/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 ---
 description: Learn basics of the command line
-title: 03 - The Command Line
+title: The Command Line
 ---

-# Chapter 03 - The Command Line
+# The Command Line

 <!-- TODO - Needs a nice intro -->
 <!-- Explain how Linux users often prefer a terminal over a GUI.
 Faster, more control and can be automated. -->